 Students spent the semester conducting research at the Moreton Bay Research Station and at a nearby field site where ocean waters are naturally acidified by an underground spring system.
 This remote site served as a “living laboratory” for the team, providing a glimpse of our future when carbon dioxide levels exceed 450 ppm.
 The team surveyed the site, conducted analyses of water chemistry, characterized seagrass communities, and performed choice feeding experiments with rabbitfish – all to determine how climate change will alter local marine ecosystems.
 They also participated in lectures and seminars, and hosted visiting scientists from UQ.
 Ultimately, students are completing a research manuscript for publication and presented their findings at UQ, and at the International Research Symposium at Dickinson after they returned.

 These presentations and their continuing work in the lab here on campus have served as excellent “re-entry” programs, helping students transition back to Dickinson and see the links between their experiences in Australia and their experiences abroad.
 They have also helped some of the students plan for the next phase of their educations, serving as a way to meet researchers who might serve as future graduate advisors.
-The Global Scholars - Australia model will be a featured presentation at the 2013 Forum on Education Abroad's national conference.
+The Global Scholars - Australia model was a featured presentation at the 2013 Forum on Education Abroad's national conference.